What Are Tax Extensions?

 The IRS allows individuals, businesses and estates to file a tax return after the deadline by obtaining an extension.

 The IRS allows individuals, businesses and estates to file a tax return after the deadline by obtaining an extension.
 Successfully filing for an extension means no late-filing penalty will be assessed unless the return is not filed by the extension deadline.

 However, this does not extend the deadline to pay taxes.
 If you fail to pay your tax bill by the original deadline, you may be subject to penalties and interest.

 Filing an extension on a personal tax return

 If you need more time to file your personal income tax return, you can complete Form 4868 for an additional six months.
 This basic two-part form simply identifies you and allows you to make an estimated tax payment.
-You can generally recover interest on any amount you overpay, but you will be liable for interest on any amount you underpay.
+You can generally recover interest on any amount you overpay, but you will be liable for interest and possibly penalties on any amount you underpay.